QusayMounir/KidsApp/README.md

-app not in release mode
+# the app is not in release mode
-open the .sln file on visual studio
+# open the .sln file on Visual Studio